tus/tus-resumable-upload-protocol/protocol.md

 upload creation request.
 The Server MAY decide to ignore or use this information to further process the request or to reject it.

-If the size of the upload exceeds the maximum which MAY be indicated using the `Tus-Max-Size` headers, the Server MUST respond with the `413 Request Entity Too Large` status code.
+If the `Upload-Length` is greater than the optional `Tus-Max-Size` header, the Server MUST respond with the `413 Request Entity Too Large`.

-If an upload contains additional metadata responses to `HEAD` requests against these uploads MUST include the `Upload-Metadata` header and its value as sent in the upload creation request.

-The Server MUST acknowledge a successful upload creation request with a `201 Created` response code and include a URL for the created resource in the `Location` header.
+The Server MUST acknowledge a successful upload creation request with a `201 Created` response and MUST set `Location` header to the URL representing the created resource.

-The Client then continues to perform the actual upload of the file using the core protocol.
+The Client MUST perform the actual upload of the file using the core protocol.

 ### Expiration

-The Server MAY remove unfinished uploads.
-In order to indicate this behavior to the Client, the Server MUST include the `expiration` element in the `Tus-Extension` header.
+The Server MAY remove unfinished uploads once they expire.
+In order to indicate this behavior to the Client, the Server MUST add `expiration` to the `Tus-Extension` header.

 #### Example